-Financial Statements of your Company its subsidiaries and joint venture for thefinancial year ended 31st March 2019 are prepared in accordance with Indian AccountingStandards (Ind-AS) as notified under Section 133 of the Act read with the Companies(Indian Accounting Standards) Rules 2015 as amended from time to time.
+Financial Statements of your Company and its subsidiaries for thefinancial year ended 31st March 2020 are prepared in accordance with Indian AccountingStandards (Ind-AS) as notified under Section 133 of the Act read with the Companies(Indian Accounting Standards) Rules 2015 as amended from time to time.

 SHARE CAPITAL AND CHANGES IN CAPITAL STRUCTURE Authorized Share Capital